 If you need to buy something (borrowing is most eco-friendly), shop second-hand at Thred-UP or find a Buy Nothing Group near you.
 Only buy new when you have to.
-You can find Bumbleride Buy/Sell/Trade groups on Facebook here and here.
-You can also host a fun Swap Party to re-home your excess stuff with family and friends, find an easy how-to guide here.
+You can find Bumbleride Buy/Sell/Trade groups on Facebook: Bumbleride Community Group and Bumbleride Buy Sell Trade Group.
+You can also host a fun Swap Party to re-home your excess stuff with family and friends, here is an easy how-to swap guide.

 To reduce home energy use – try some of these: proactively turn off lights, turn up your thermostat or replace burned out bulbs with LED’s or compact fluorescents.
 Make sure to properly dispose of light bulbs (only incandescent lightbulbs can go into the trash; LEDs, fluorescent bulbs, and tubes must be disposed of as household hazardous waste at places like Ikea or another recycler).
 Some residents may also qualify for energy efficiency or water conservation rebates; for San Diego County residents, check out WasteFreeSD.org for options.

 The most eco-friendly option for a product at the end of its lifecycle is to repair it so that it can continue its purpose and avoid the landfill.
 We design Bumblerides with repair in mind and offer an assortment of common replacement parts that may need replacement over an extended time.
-Find our parts listing here and our How-To videos here.
+Find our replacement parts and our Bumbleride How-To videos.
 Check WasteFreeSD.org for fix it clinics or repair shops in San Diego County, or search online for ones in your area if located elsewhere.